sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

   display: flex; }{% endhighlight %}

 Then each of the pricing tiers is also a flex container.
-You have to change the direction to column and align items to flex-start, otherwise the buttons stretch to fill the horizontal space.
+You have to change the direction to column and align-items to flex-start, otherwise the buttons stretch to fill the horizontal space.

 {% highlight css %}